rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 This section is distinct from the Core Deterministic Encoding Requirements and represents an optional alternative for handling NaNs.

-## Divergence from {{-cbor}} {#NaNCompatibility}
+## Divergence from RFC 8949 {#NaNCompatibility}

-Orindary and deterministic serialization defined in this document diverge from the preferred serialization requirement in {{-cbor}} for shortest-length encoding of NaNs:
+Orindary and deterministic serialization defined in this document diverge from the preferred serialization requirement in {{-cbor}} for shortest-length encoding of NaNs in ordinary and deterministic serializations.

-- Ordinary serialization: Non-trivial NaNs are not allowed.
+In ordinary and deterministic serializations, non-trivial NaNs are not allowed.

-  While ordinary serialization largely aligns with preferred serialization, it does not in the case of non-trivial NaNs.
-- Deterministic serialization: Because deterministic serialization inherits from ordinary serialization, it also does not allow non-trivial NaNs.
-  This is the single aspect of deterministic serialization that is different from {{Section 4.2.1 of -cbor}}.
+The treatment of non-trivial NaNs is the only aspect of deterministic serialization that is different from {{Section 4.2.1 of -cbor}}.

 The divergence is justified by the following:

 - Encoding and equivalence of non-trivial NaNs was a little unclear {{-cbor}}.
 - IEEE 754 doesn't set requirements for their handling.
 - Non-trivial NaNs are not well-supported across CPUs and programming environments.
-- Implementing preferred serialization for non-trivial NaNs is complex and error-prone; many CBOR implementations don't support it or don't support it correctly.
+- Implementing preferred serialization for non-trivial NaNs is complex and error-prone; many CBOR implementations don't encode and/or decode non-trivial NaN, or don't encode or decode them correctly.
 - Practical use cases for non-trivial NaNs are extremely rare.
 - Reducing non-trivial NaNs to a half-precision quiet NaN is simple and supported by programming environments (e.g., `isnan()` can be used to detect all NaNs).
 - Non-trivial NaNs remain supported by general serialization; the divergence is only for ordinary and deterministic serialization.